dmealo/devboot/README.md

 > Note: Individual projects can have their own Winget Configurations and .vsconfig's (VS will even feature these in a popup in the application when present) as well for project-specific tooling, prerequisites, but this allows us to get a good baseline install of the most commonly used development tools installed and managed here so that those do not need to be managed in each project - just the few specifics, if needed. :)

 # Usage
+> Note: Winget Configuration, as Desired State Configuration (DSC), is idempotent, so you can rerun it without affecting the already-installed software.
 ## Scripted, one-liner Winget Configuration Setup and Run
-You can run the script (in an admin-elevated PowerShell session) like this:<br/>
+1. Run the script (in an admin-elevated PowerShell session) like this:<br/>
 `Start-BitsTransfer -Source "https://raw.githubusercontent.com/berndtgroup/devboot/main/devboot.ps1"; .\devboot.ps1`
+2. Type `y` when prompted to confirm the safety of the source of the configuration you are applying.
+3. The folder with the logs from the run will be displayed after the run is completed.

 ## Manual Winget Configuration Setup and Run
 1. Install the latest winget "-preview" version from https://aka.ms/getwingetpreview